 As shown on the chart price exceeds the previous high and makes a new higher high, confirming the trendline.
 Compare that to the following.

 Here it is clear that the market never exceeds past the current high, therefore the trendline is invalid and should not influence trading decisions.

 The market moves below the previous low, which means the trendline is valid.
 Take a look at the next chart to see an invalid descending trendline example.

 Price does not fall below the current low i.e. the trendline is not valid and should be removed from the analysis.

 - The more swing points connected the stronger the trendline.
 2 swing points are enough for analysis.
-However, 3 touches or more is best to trade trendlines effectively, this can also be achieved with channels which will be discussed in another article.
-Like in the example below, multiple swing points mean a trendline is more likely to hold
+However, 3 touches or more is best to trade trendlines effectively, this can also be achieved with channels.
+Like in the example below, multiple swing points mean a trendline is more likely to hold.

 - Trendlines of higher timeframes are stronger vs those on a lower timeframe.
 It is possible to have multiple trendlines on the same chart and they can contradict one another.
 However the higher timeframe has more relevance and power behind it, you should position yourself and adjust based on the longer timeframe as trendlines drawn on the lower timeframes are usually corrections against the prevailing market direction.

 - Technical analysis is subjective, thus trendlines can be interpreted differently by traders.
 One trader may use the high/ low prices as swing points, another may use closing prices only and some might mix high/ low prices with closing prices.
 Similar to horizontal levels, trendlines are not exact so they too should be treated as zones of support and resistance.
 This is why there are varying approaches to this technical analysis approach and finding the right method for you takes some experience.
 Below is a chart showing how trendlines can be drawn through wicks and take closing prices into account.